Program Requirements

 B. Graduate Diagnostic Examination in Written Theory

-The examination lasts one and one-half hours and is in two parts:
+The examination lasts one and one-half hours and is in three parts:

-2. Analysis of the form, motives and phrase structures of the first movement of a Classical-era piano sonata.
+3. Analysis of the form, motives and phrase structures of the first movement of a Classical-era piano sonata.

 C. Graduate Diagnostic Examination in Music History